Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge

 \section{Abstract}

-Following the thread of R. Gastmans, S. L. Wu and T. T. Wu, the calculation in the unitary gauge for the $H \to \gamma \gamma$ process via one W loop is repeated, without the specific choice of the independent integrated loop momentum at the beginning.
-We start from the 'original' definition of each Feynman diagram, and show that the 4-momentum conservation and the Ward identity of the W-W-photon vertex can guarantee the cancellation of all terms among the diagrams which are to be integrated to give divergences higher than logarithmic.
-The remaining terms are to the most logarithmically divergent, hence is independent from the set of integrated loop momentum.
-This way of doing calculation is applied to the $H \to \gamma Z $ process via one W loop in the unitary gauge, the divergences proportional to $M_Z^2/M_W^3$ including quadratic ones are all cancelled, and terms proportional to $M_Z^2/M_W^3$ are shown to be zero.
-The way of dealing with this quadratic divergence has subtle implication on the employment of the Feynman rules.
+Following the thread of R. Gastmans, S. L. Wu and T. T. Wu, the calculation in the unitary gauge for the $H \to \gamma \gamma$ process via one W loop is repeated, but without the specific choice of the independent loop momentum for the Feynman diagrams.
+This is based on the original 'Dyson scheme' provided in Dyson's classical paper.
+I.e., the original integrations on all propagator momenta are kept, not expressed by the specified independent loop momentum.
+Correspondingly, the 4-dimension $\delta$ function at each vertex in which the 4-momentum conservation is embedded, is retained.
+Together with the Ward identity of the W-W-photon vertex, the 4-momentum conservation of each vertex guarantee the cancellation of all divergent integrals worse than logarithmic without any uncertainty or ambiguity, with any shift of integrated momentum eschewed.
+The calculation is in 4-dimension Minkowski phase space and without any help of regularization.
+The resulting integrals are to the most logarithmically divergent, hence is invariant for various setting of the independent loop momentum and any of its shift.
+At last the logarithmically divergent symmetric (tensor) integration is determined by the boundary condition at infinity in momentum space inherent of the free Feynman propagator, and the gauge (both $SU(2)\times U_Y(1)$ and $U_{em}(1)$) invariant finite result can be obtained without the introduction of the 'Dyson subtraction'.
+The physical boundary conditions at infinity of phase space can make sense in many problems.